adamgryu/OldUnityTools/README.md

+I'm retiring this repo after making so many different branches of this locally.
+I might create a new version of this at some point.

 # QuickUnityTools

 A bunch of scripts I use when working with Unity to do things faster!
 (Handy for game jams!)

 It's about time I finally made a submodule out of all the scripts I have lying around...